In today’s article, I have the simple aim of identifying the biggest contributors of sodium to the “average” North American’s diet.

 Pizza: Pizza tends to combine what are individually already very high sodium foods such as cheese, tomato sauce & processed meat ( ie pepperoni).
 The most obvious low sodium solution to this problem is using a specially crafted low sodium recipe, kinda like the ones you’d find in my book.
 For similar reasons, sandwiches also fall into this category.

 Eggs: Eggs don’t have THAT much sodium, but once again they are so commonly consumed that they add up.
-I would not sweat this too much, we can make up
+I would not sweat this too much either, nor should you spend too much energy worrying about eggs and cholesterol.

 Frozen Meals & Frozen Potato-based Products: Now this is the area where we can make up some ground on, relying less on these types of foods is a fundamental step to lowering sodium consumption.
 Obviously my book will help here!